What advice do our faculty members have for your career planning?

-Most private sector, large corporations have environmental and health divisions that would hire Ph.D. graduates or have a need for consultants.
+Most large private sector corporations have environmental and health divisions that would hire Ph.D. graduates or have a need for consultants.
 Our students could also look to the mining and food industries for positions.

-There are opportunities for environmental law jobs, and lobbying and policy work in Washington D.C.
+There are opportunities for environmental law jobs, as well as lobbying and policy work in Washington D.C.